Who Needs a Change?

 6. Upon completion of the form it must be submitted to Child Care Resources via email at email@example.com or by fax at 732-918-9902, Attn: Ext.
 100

-7. Contingent upon availability of the diaper sizes requested, the diaper allotment will be prepared and available to pick up at our front desk for the requested pick-up date and time.
+7. Contingent upon availability of the diaper sizes requested, the diaper allotment will be prepared and available to pick up at our front desk.

 Child Care Resources’ business hours are Monday, Tuesday, Thursday and Friday from 8:30 am – 4:30 pm and Wednesday from 8:30 am – 6:30 pm.
 We are located at 3301 C Route 66, Neptune.
 Pick-ups can be scheduled at anytime during normal operating business hours.